brunoleppe/BObject/README.md

 }
 ```
 ## Declaring Interfaces
-Declaring and defining interfaces is done in a somewhat similar way as GObject with some minor differences.
+Declaring and defining interfaces is done in a somewhat similar manner as GObject Interface Implementation with some minor differences.
 The Type System treats interfaces as non instantiable types, interfaces don't have constructors nor destructors, just
-virtual methods.
+virtual methods (same as GObject).
-Interfaces do not interit from any parent class for now.
+Interfaces do not interit from any parent class.
 ```
 #define I_TYPE_OBSERVABLE()		i_observable_get_type()
 B_DECLARE_INTERFACE(IObservable, i_observable)